-601, 602.
+601,602.
 BIBLE EXPOSITION.
-Fall Semester, Course 601: Bible Structure and Hermeneutics.
-This course consists of Special Bible Lectures by visiting Bible teachers and a survey study of the Bible as a complete and unified book, together with a study of the basic laws of interpretation, by a resident professor.
+Fall Semester, Course 601: Bible Survey and Hermeneutics.
+This course consists of Special Bible Lectures by visiting Bible teachers and a survey study of the basic laws of interpretation, by a resident professor.
 The several methods of interpretation developed and used through the centuries are considered and the laws of interpretation applied, showing that the only logical method is the literal, historical, and grammatical system.